jdittrich/userNeedResearchBook/text/allURBook.md

 dealt with already and with which you did not.

-When filling the data in the structure you may notice that you need additional groups and principles; some principles may need to be renamed as well.
+When filling the data in the structure you may notice that you need to create additional themes; some may need to be renamed as well.
 Just go ahead and make these changes if you feel they are needed.